 The study will have three parts.
 In the first part, participants get SEA-BCMA by itself.
 This part of the study will find out how much SEA-BCMA should be given for treatment and how often.
 It will also find out how safe the treatment is and how well it works.

 In the second part of the study, participants will get SEA-BCMA and dexamethasone.
-In the third part, participants will get SEA-BCMA, dexamethasone, and pomalidomide.
+In the third part, participants will get SEA-BCMA, dexamethasone, and either pomalidomide or nirogacestat.
 Dexamethasone and pomalidomide are both drugs that can be used to treat multiple myeloma.
 Nirogacestat is an experimental drug that can be used with SEA-BCMA to treat multiple myeloma.
 These parts of the study will find out whether these drugs are safe when used together.

 Stanford is currently accepting patients for this trial.

 - Must have MM that is relapsed or refractory

 - Parts A, B, C, and E: Has received a proteasome inhibitor, an immunomodulatory drug,

 - Part D only: Has received 2 prior lines of therapy and has not previously received

 - Measurable disease, as defined by at least one of the following: (1) serum M protein

 0.5 g/dL or higher, (2) urine M protein 200 mg/24 hour or higher, and (3) serum